-In addition to illegal drugs, we have also become numb to the rise in prescription pain killers which are also leading to skyrocketing drug abuse.
+In addition to illegal drugs, we have also become numb to the rise in prescription pain killers, leading to skyrocketing drug abuse.
 You can find a pill for anything and, in most cases, find a doctor who will prescribe it.
 However, with the increase in abuse in America’s workplace, how is this affecting your ability to run a profitable, safe, and thriving business?
-Also, what are the real costs of drug abuse in America and what can we do as a society and as individual employers to decrease the rising costs?
+Also, what are the real costs of drug abuse in America, and what can we do as a society and as individual employers to decrease the rising costs?

 Understanding the Drug Epidemic

-It is estimated that over 70% of the 14.8 million Americans who use illegal drugs are employed.2 This statistic, coupled with the fact that there are so many drugs on the market today, it is difficult to understand our individual contribution as well as our country’s costs.
-Drugs today can be classified in many categories, including stimulants, inhalants, cannabinoids, depressants, opioids & morphine derivatives, anabolic steroids, hallucinogens, and prescription drugs.
+It is estimated that over 70% of the 14.8 million Americans who use illegal drugs are employed.2 This statistic, coupled with the fact that there are so many drugs on the market today, is difficult to understand our individual contribution and our country’s costs.
+Drugs today can be classified into many categories: stimulants, inhalants, cannabinoids, depressants, opioids & morphine derivatives, anabolic steroids, hallucinogens, and prescription drugs.

-Today we know that the employer costs are rising and the rate of violence in the workplace continues to increase.
-In a recent study by Quest Diagnostics, it stated that that the “percentage of workers testing positive for drugs hit a fourteen-year high in 2018”.
+Today we know that the employer costs are rising, and the workplace violence rate continues to increase.
+A recent study by Quest Diagnostics stated that the “percentage of workers testing positive for drugs hit a fourteen-year high in 2018”.
 “Positivity rates” (positive test results) showing drug use among U.S. workers increased nearly five percent in urine employer drug tests (4.2 percent in 2017 versus 4.4 percent in 2018), climbing to the highest level since 2004 (4.5 percent).
 Quest Diagnostics contends that drug usage among workers is now more than 25 percent higher than the thirty-year low of 3.5 percent recording between 2010 and 2012.”3

-With the rise in individual drug usage, employer risks have increased and the costs have skyrocketed.
-In the same time period workplace safety and productivity, relative to the corresponding drug costs, have declined.
-Missed work, higher insurance costs, and lost wages have all become the normal costs of doing business and oftentimes we don’t understand that specific measures can drastically reduce our individual and collective costs.
-Recently the NSC (2019) did a study on workplace absenteeism and treatment measures that could be offered to employees.
-They stated, “when individuals with substance use disorders receive treatment and recover, absenteeism decreases by 36% and work turnover decreases by 13% compared to a person with an active substance use disorder.”4
+With the rise in individual drug usage, employer risks have increased, and the costs have skyrocketed.
+In the same time period, workplace safety and productivity have declined relative to the corresponding drug costs.
+Missed work, higher insurance costs, and lost wages have all become normal business costs.
+Often, we don’t understand that specific measures can drastically reduce our individual and collective costs.
+Recently the NSC (2019) studied workplace absenteeism and treatment measures that could be offered to employees.
+They stated, “when individuals with substance use disorders receive treatment and recover, absenteeism decreases by 36% and work turnover decreases by 13% than a person with an active substance use disorder.”4

 Drug Testing varies depending upon the type of drug and specimen being tested.
 Drug tests include urine, hair, saliva and can also test specific drugs.
 Employer Drug testing solutions are easy to administer and offer a level of confidence that assures a safe working environment.
 Specific pre-employment testing, including random drug testing, must be a part of your employment and Human Resource actions to help reduce the costs and increase safety in the workplace.